anhaidgroup/value_normalizer/normalizer/README.md

 Param - {keyval:<data of type List<List<Integer>>}
 Input - Data of type List<List<Integer>>.
 Each list in this data is the list of indexes of values that are same and have to be normalized.
 For example if *hello* at location 5 is same as *hellos* at location 6 and *bye* at location 7 is same as *byes* at location 8 and they have to be normalized.
 The data would be [[5,6],[7,8]]
 ```

+For more information about the APIs and how they have been implemented, check [controller]( https://github.com/anhaidgroup/value_normalizer/blob/master/normalizer/src/main/java/edu/wisc/entity/normalizer/controller/FileViewController.java)